Home » Things to know »

 per year

-Conference rooms with LED projectors
+Conference room with LED projector

-If a company has five conference rooms that are used for about three hours a day during the week, this results in electricity costs of about 1.200 € per year.
-If the equipment is not only switched on during the hours of use but during the entire office hours, this results in additional costs of about 2.000 €.
-But if the systems are never switched off, there are possible additional costs of over 12.800 € per year.
+If a company has five conference rooms that are used for around three hours a day during the week, this results in electricity costs of around €1,200 per year.
+If the devices are not only switched on during the hours of use, but during the complete office hours, this results in additional costs of approx. 2,000 €.
+But if the systems are never switched off, there are possible additional costs of over €12,800 per year.

 Structure

-Devices | ~Consumption | Unit |
+Devices | ~consumption | Unit |

 1x PC/Computer | 135 | Wh |

-9x LED Projectors | 400 | Wh |
+9x LED projector | 400 | Wh |

-1x Audio technology | 100 | Wh |
+1x audio technology | 100 | Wh |

-1x AV-Matrix | 80 | Wh |
+1x AV matrix | 80 | Wh |

 Continuous operation 24/7

-At 24h/day, 7 days/week and 52 weeks/year
+At 24h/day, 7 days/week and 52 weeks/year.

-Consumption/year: approx. 6.250 kWh/year
+Consumption: approx. 6,250 kWh/year

-Costs per conference room at 45 cents/kWh: 2.810 €/year
+Cost per conference room at 45 cents/kWh: 2,810 €/year

 Office hours operation 8/5